arielroque/Fac/README.md

 ```
 ## :wrench: Custom Applications/Commands

-Customizing fac with new programs or commands is easy
+Customizing Fac with new programs or commands is easy, please read [CUSTOMIZING.md](/CUSTOMIZING.md) for details.

 ## :camera: Screenshots